 But don’t worry you can select these when you pick your camper up.

-Within a few minutes you’ll receive your confirmation email.
+Within a few minutes, you’ll receive your confirmation email from Go Campers.
 And that’s it, you’re all set for your big Iceland adventure.

 - Gas stove (gas not included – see below)

 - Water container (20 litres)

 - Mattress, pillows and blanket